 14.6 Awarding of Renewable Energy Credits

-(1) Following the end of each calendar quarter, and before the end of the next Business Day following receipt of all Renewable Energy Credit (REC) generator and Load data specified in Section 14.5.1, Renewable Energy Credit Generators and Renewable Energy Credit Offset Generators, and in Section 14.5.2, Retail Entities, ERCOT will credit RECs to the appropriate REC trading account.
+(1) Following the end of each calendar quarter, and before the end of the next Business Day following receipt of all Renewable Energy Credit (REC) generator and Load data specified in Section 14.5.1, Renewable Energy Credit Generators and Renewable Energy Credit Offset Generators, ERCOT will credit RECs to the appropriate REC trading account.
 ERCOT shall base the number of RECs to be issued on the MWh generation data provided by REC generators or ERCOT as applicable.
 The number of RECs issued to a specific REC generator will be equal to the number of MWh generated by the certified generator during the quarter.
 Quarterly production shall be rounded to the nearest whole MWh, with fractions of 0.5 MWh or greater rounded up.

 If a REC generator is decertified during the quarter, RECs will be issued on MWhs produced during the quarter until the date and time of decertification.

 14.7 Transfer of Renewable Energy Credits or Compliance Premiums Between Parties